facebookarchive/mysql-5.1/support-files/MacOSX/ReadMe.txt

        MySQL Startup Item Installer: Step 3

     6. You will be asked to confirm the details of the installation.
-       To change the drive on which the startup item is installed you can click either Go Back or Change Install Location....
+       To change the drive on which the startup item is installed, click either Go Back or Change Install Location....
 To install the startup item, click Install.

     7. Once the installation has been completed successfully, you will be shown an Install Succeeded message.